iondodon/ctxboot/README.md

      - Processes components in dependency order
      - Injects dependencies by setting struct fields
      - Handles both pointer and non-pointer fields
-     - Detects and reports circular dependencies

 5. **Component Access**
    - Components can be retrieved using `GetComponent`
    - The framework maintains a single context instance
-   - All operations are thread-safe

 ## Usage